 As we have argued in the blog, curators are the heroes of bioinformatics.
 In fact, SciBite boasts its own in-house team of scientific curators, managed by head of ontologies, Jane Lomax, who is also a member of the ISB Executive Committee.
 Although curators often do their meticulous work with little fanfare, the life science world relies on them to perform the essential task of translating and integrating biomedical information into interoperable databases that are vital to researchers.

 In the ISB panel discussion, chaired by Genentech’s Rama Balakrishnan, panelists started by sharing some of the ways that they define the job.
 “When I think about it, it’s applying semantic standards to ensure data findability and aggregation,” explained Carol Bult of the Jackson Laboratory in Bar Harbor, Maine.
 Kambiz Karimi of Myriad Women’s Health in San Francisco talked about how it involves structuring content and using a controlled vocabulary, also noting that “cleaning up” the content is a significant part of the effort.

 The clean-up duties of data curation connect to the critical issue of data quality.
 Rama asked the panelists what is the meaning of “quality data” and what are the key metrics to ensure that quality?
 For us, the answer was “Testing, testing, testing.”
 He explained that SciBite utilises comprehensive, gold-standard tests, and also pointed out that the end product should be “in the right form so you can consume it and use it”.

 Carol also clarified that “Data quality and annotation accuracy are two different things” and are approached with different processes.
 Some of the panelists described methods of ensuring accuracy that are quite hands-on, including reaching out to authors, publishers and laboratories directly to fact-check information.

-On the related matter of quality control, Kambiz explained that his company, which specialises in genetics testing and personalised medicine, has a peer review process and maintains 30 curators on their team to ensure rigorous checking and double-checking for errors and omissions—plus some automated processes as well.
+Regarding quality control, Kambiz explained that his company, which specializes in genetics testing and personalised medicine, has a peer review process and maintains 30 curators on their team to ensure rigorous checking and double-checking for errors and omissions—plus some automated processes as well.